hxcde/automaticupdates/README.md

-# automaticupdates
+# autoupdates
-Collection of automatic updating scripts for a bunch of linux and docker services
+Collection of autoupdate scripts for a bunch of linux and docker services

 ## Autoupdate for Cloudflared on Debian
 - The script is installing a cron job which updates the cloudflared package every night at midnight.